samnolan/BSE_Template_Portfolio/index.md

 ---

         Foxes are small to medium-sized, omnivorous mammals belonging to several genera of the family Canidae.
-They have a flattened skull, upright triangular ears, a pointed,           slightly upturned snout, and a long bushy tail (or brush).
+They have a flattened skull, upright triangular ears, a pointed,  slightly upturned snout, and a long bushy tail (or brush).sfernhwerigTwelve species belong to the monophyletic "true foxes" group of genus Vulpes.
+Approximately another 25 current or extinct species are always or sometimes called foxes; these foxes are either part of the paraphyletic group of the South American foxes, or of the outlying group, which consists of the bat-eared fox, gray fox, and island fox.

 Twelve species belong to the monophyletic "true foxes" group of genus Vulpes.
 Approximately another 25 current or extinct species are always or sometimes called foxes; these foxes are either part of the paraphyletic group of the South American foxes, or of the outlying group, which consists of the bat-eared fox, gray fox, and island fox.